 The Japanese Maoto combination is composed of Ma Huang (Ephedra), Apricot Kernel, Cinnamon Bark and Licorice – also called Glycyrrhiza Root.
 Each of these herbs have been clinically utilized in different combinations by Traditional Chinese Medical doctors for stimulating immunity and inhibiting viruses.

 Another recent study, from Shandong University’s School of Pharmaceutical Sciences, has determined similar results with another plant, Polygonum nepalense (also called Napal smartweed).
 Polygonum nepalense is also known for effectively treating influenza.

 The researchers found that six polyphenols within the herbs – kaempferol, glucopyranoside, quercetin, pyrogallol, gallic acid and epipinoresinol – all effectively reduced infective inflammation.

 These herbs studied present only the tip of the iceberg among herbs that have been used among various traditional medicines around the world.
 There are a variety of herbs that are known to stimulate immunity, giving the immune system a stronger ability to fight off various infections.

-The U.S. influenza epidemic of 2013 has taken the lives of many, and hospitalized thousands.
+Influenza epidemics have taken the lives of many and hospitalized thousands.
 Most of those have been characterized as being immunosuppressed – their immune systems were weakened, either by another infection or a general lack of immunity.